 Don’t worry about being thought of as troublesome or finicky by the people giving the tour either.
 If they can’t field queries now, they won’t fare much better once you actually leave your child in their care.

 At Star Learners, our Enrolment Advisors and Centre Principals are more than willing to address all parents’ concerns during tours.
-Register your interest for a personalised school tour at any of our 43 centres islandwide to see for yourself.
+Register your interest at any of our 43 centres islandwide to see for yourself.

 Or, if you want to get the answers immediately, check out our FAQ page.
 We’ve covered all of the popular questions from parents there.